 High achieving high school students have the opportunity to be directly admitted into the Luther College Nursing major as first-year students.

-Complete the minimum high school course requirements of:
+No deficiencies in the minimum high school course requirements of:

 - Four years of English